 When will the freight carrier call me to schedule delivery?

-In general, Freight Carriers will not call prior to delivery.
+Freight Carriers will usually not call prior to delivery.
 Some carriers may call as a courtesy to set up a delivery with you.
 If the carrier does call to schedule this with you, it would be once your order reaches a freight company’s local facility.
 That’s why it’s crucial for you to enter the best phone number to reach you at when you place your order with us — that’s the number the freight company will call, and you don’t want the delivery process slowed because the carrier can’t reach you.
 After settling on a delivery window (which can span anywhere from 4 to 8 hours), write it in your calendar so you don’t forget, and plan to be present during that time period.

 Do I need to be home to accept the delivery?